Sharan-Ravindran/soc-home-lab/PROJECT_LOG.md

 - Now im creating rules staring with SQL, because this is a simple home lab i will only add 'OR 1=1' and not every variation
 - Facing issues to detect the exact SQL injection log in wazuh as decoder isnt proper
 - Managed to setup it up properly now moving onto XSS, i setup  a local rule to scan for "script" term in the <url>, there are some limitations in wazuh preventing me for specifically checking <script> tags.
 False positives are expected.
+- changed it to 'alert' as the filter term so there can be less false positives but some tags with only <script> can pass through